-Travelers and backpackers commonly take ayahuasca on a whim when they’re out in the jungle, and this isn’t always the best idea.
+Travelers and backpackers may take ayahuasca on a whim when they’re out in the jungle, and this isn’t always the best idea.
 The popularity of the plant among American and European tourists has led some street sellers to deal in poor-quality products to make a quick buck.

-The teas you can buy on the street are often laced with ‘toe,’ a nightshade plant.
-It will make the high more intense, and you may be so inebriated that it’s easy for criminals to take advantage of you.
+The retreat should be transparent, so you should see the preparation of the ayahuasca and feel confident that it is safe.
 A responsible shaman should also check what medication tourists are using.
-Yage can have a negative effect on those taking antidepressants and other medications.
+Ayahuasca can be dangerous for those taking certain antidepressants and other medications.
 Any good ayahuasca teacher will double-check for the sake of your health.

 Final Thoughts: Finding an Ayahuasca Retreat

 Even though ayahuasca retreats are all the rage, you need to do the proper research before embarking on one.
 First of all, you need to find out whether it is the right thing for you.
 Keep in mind that ayahuasca retreats can be hard work for both your body and mind; consider whether this is what you are looking for before you invest.

 Keep in mind that ayahuasca retreats can be hard work for both your body and mind.